Varun2711/COSC419B-Project/Journal/SomeThoughts.md

   * _Automatic Team Assignment and Jersey Number Recognition in Football Videos_

   * _Generalized Jersey Number Recognition Using Multi-task Learning With Orientation-guided Weight Refinement:_ [https://arxiv.org/abs/2406.01033](https://arxiv.org/abs/2406.01033)

+    * Using ResNet50 as the backbone, which extracts 512-dimensional features.
+    * After feature extraction, the model has four parallel fully connected layers, each corresponding to a different task: overall probability, probability of tens-digit numbers, probability of ones-digit numbers, and probability of the number of digits.
+    * Uses human body orientation computed using HRNet to improve digit recognition.

   * Handwriting recognition model (Alex's idea)